Prince Edward County, Ontario: Tourism

+Prince Edward County has become a vacation destination for its cottage country landscape, larger beaches at Sandbanks Provincial Park and North Beach Provincial Park, alongside its wineries, craft breweries, cideries, arts and cultural events.
+In 2021, Prince Edward County employed 875 people in the accommodation and food services sector.
+In 2021, 290 people reported being employed in the arts, entertainment and recreation sector.
+Accommodations include travel rentals, campsite areas, upscale resorts, waterfront cottages, B&B establishments, individualized hotels, and old-world inns.

 Music festivals

-Prince Edward County is home to the Music at Port Milford Chamber Music Academy & Festival, Classical Unbound Festival, the PEC Jazz Festival, and the Prince Edward County Chamber Music Festival.
+Prince Edward County is home to the Music at Port Milford Chamber Music Academy & Festival, Classical Unbound Festival, the PEC Jazz Festival, the Prince Edward County Chamber Music Festival and the Base 31 music hall.

 Music at Port Milford, established in 1987 is said to bring together promising young musicians for a chamber music summer camp and festival on the shores of South Bay.
 In the summer, PEC also hosts the Classical Unbound Festival, with performances of classical music in unconventional venues and contexts by Canadian musicians, and the Jazz Festival in the month of August.
 Some of Canada's most prolific jazz musicians gather in the county for this festival.

-Vacationing

-Prince Edward County has become a vacation destination with Sandbanks Provincial Park, and Ontario's newest VQA wine Appellation as the twin centrepieces of the tourism industry.
-Hotels, motels and bed & breakfast accommodations are abundant.